Near-linear convergence of the Random Osborne algorithm for Matrix Balancing: Conclusion

 \section{Conclusion}

 We conclude with several open questions:

 \begin{enumerate} \item Can one establish matching runtime lower bounds for the variants of Osborne's algorithm?
-The only existing lower bound is~\citep[Theorem 5]{OstRabYou17}, and there is a large gap between this and the current upper bounds.
+The only existing lower bound is~\citep[Theorem 6.1]{OstRabYou17}, and there is a large gap between this and the current upper bounds.

-\item In Theorem~\ref{thm:osb-cyc}, we show a runtime bound for Cyclic Osborne that scales in the input size as roughly $m\sqrt{n}$.
-Can this be improved to near-linear time? \item Empirically, Osborne's algorithm often significantly outperforms its worst-case bounds.
+\item Does any variant of Cyclic Osborne run in near-linear time?
+The best known runtime bound for Round-Robin Cyclic Osborne scales as roughly $mn^2$~\citep{OstRabYou17}, and the runtime bound we show for Random-Reshuffle Cyclic Osborne scales as roughly $mn$ (Theorem~\ref{thm:osb-cyc}). \item Is there a provable gap between the (worst-case) performance of Random Osborne, Random-Reshuffle Cyclic Osborne, and Round-Robin Cyclic Osborne?
+The existence of such gaps in the more general context of Coordinate Descent for convex optimization is an active area of research with recent breakthroughs~\citep{SunYe16,lee2019random,sun2020efficiency}. \item Empirically, Osborne's algorithm often significantly outperforms its worst-case bounds.
 Is it possible to prove faster average-case runtimes for ``typical'' matrices arising in practice?
 (This is the analog to the third open question in~\citep[\S6]{SchSin17} for Max-Balancing.) \end{enumerate}

-\section{Acknowledgements.}
+\section{Acknowledgements}

-JA thanks Enric Boix-Adsera and Jonathan Niles-Weed for helpful conversations.
+JA thanks Enric Boix-Adser\`a and Jonathan Niles-Weed for helpful conversations.